 The jewellery that you wear makes a statement about who you are and what you value.
 It gives a glimpse into your personality without saying a word.
-The focus of my jewellery making over the past 14 years has been to express my style through my creations.
-My medium of choice is recycled sterling silver.
-I combine cold join techniques with molten forms by melting and manipulating silver; incorporating geometric and free form shapes for contrast.
-Other elements include 14 kt gold-fill, rough diamond, 18 kt gold, freshwater pearls and cubic zirconias.
-I use patina to give depth to the pieces.
-The crevices are blackened while the smooth surfaces are polished to a high shine.
+The focus of my jewellery making over the past 18 years has been to express my style through my creations.
+My medium of choice is recycled sterling silver, 14 karat gold, and 14K gold-fill.
+I combine cold join techniques with molten forms by melting and manipulating metals; incorporating organic, free form shapes that are found in nature.
+Other elements include ethically mined raw and polished diamonds, 18 kt gold, freshwater pearls, and cubic zirconias.
+A patina is sometimes used to give depth to the pieces.
+Other times a high shine bright finish is utilized.

 I'm always striving to make my collections timeless.
 I find the process of designing and fabricating to be immensely fulfilling.
-My goal is to create jewellery that is well made, comfortable, but most of all will have a personal connection for its wearer.
+My goal is to create jewellery that is well made, comfortable, and most of all will have a personal connection for its wearer.